LDAsuku/soggy/readme.md

 Put the `resources` directory in the current working directory and run.
 Enter `help` in the interactive prompt to see a list of commands.

+Resources can be found on the repo wiki.

 ## Client patches

 ```